SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 $$

 This is correspondingly appropriate for $1 \lt R$, as it guarantees $p_2 \le 1$, as the range requires.
+(We'll eventually lose the minus sign, taking absolute value of Jacobians.)

-So we'll need to do both.
+So we'll need to do both transformations.
 (Double the workload.
 Le sigh.
 Who coulda seen _that_ coming?)

 #### Case $0 \le R \le 1$